alxdimitriou/CompaniesInsightsDashboardFrontEnd/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a basic but dashboard with usefull insights for supervision of basic companies data.

 Currently, two official plugins are available: